Throupy/wifi-jammer/README.md

 ## TODO List
 - [X] Error handling for no network interfaces detected
 - [X] Improve JamAP and JamClient functions if necessary
-- [ ] Client needs to change channel - need to hold reference to AP in Client.
+- [X] Client needs to change channel - need to hold reference to AP in Client.
 - [X] Figure out channel switching (!!!)
 - [X] Think about splitting up code functionality, all my code in the view model at the moment...
 - [X] Configure relative paths for CSV files
 - [ ] Improve README
 - [X] Add README disclaimer
 - [ ] Add confirmation modal to Jam buttons
+- [ ] Finish UI and Scan device buttons